- Samuel K. Roberts, Associate Professor of History, Sociomedical Sciences, and African American Studies

 - Hosting regular private meetings of the Black Harm Reduction Working Group (of which Roberts is a founding member).

-- (Possibly, either in 2019 or 2020) a day-long meeting/symposium on research in history, harm reduction, and racial justice, coordinated by the Cluster and CSS in partnership with the Black Harm Reduction Working Group and others.
+- A day-long meeting/symposium on research in history, harm reduction, and racial justice, coordinated by the Cluster and CSS in partnership with the Black Harm Reduction Working Group and others.